penghao-xiao/Electrochemical-barrier/README.md

 # Electrochemical-barrier
-This packages perform structure optimization and saddle search under constant potential. by Penghao Xiao
+This packages perform structure optimization and saddle search under constant potential.

 Install:
  1. make sure VASPsol is compided
  2. pip3 install ASE
- 3. set ASE with VASPsol as the binary, see script/run_vasp.py for the srun setting (potcar files and others, see https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#environment-variables)
+ 3. set ASE with VASPsol as the binary, see script/run_vasp.py for the srun/mpirun setting (potcar files and others, see https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#environment-variables)

 Usage: